 A tax on the purchase price of the new WPs (or increase in the cost of moving, such as due to a higher forgone income in the low wage economy) is naturally passed on in part to the sellers through the equilibrium price.
-It is readily verified that a unit increase in τ will (to a first-order approximation) lead to a final purchase price of $p'' + \gamma/(1 + \gamma)$ with a final selling price of $p'' - 1/(1 + \gamma)$.
-(The tax is shared equally in the special case of uniform densities and equal workforces.)
+It is readily verified that a unit increase in $\tau$ will (to a firstorder approximation) lead to a final purchase price of $p'' + \gamma/(1 + \gamma)$ with a final selling price of $p'' - 1/(1 + \gamma)$ .
+(In the special case of uniform densities and equal workforces the tax is shared equally.)

-3.4 Some policy implications
+3.3 Some policy implications

-The proposed market would create a new binding floor to labor earnings in the host location-a new lower bound, above the current floor, and potentially above the current minimum wage rate.22 Workers will rent out their WP if they earn less than p'' (and some earning more than p'' will also do so if they experience a disutility of work).
+The proposed market would create a new binding floor to labor earnings in the host country-a new lower bound, above the current floor and potentially above the current minimum wage rate for the contracted period.
+Workers in the host country will rent out their WP if they earn less than p'' (and some earning more than p'' will also do so if they experience a disutility of work).
+Thus, the policy is a means of assuring a normatively-chosen, minimum income, $\bar{p}$ .